Select the platform for help installing or updating

 - Do you see an alert of insufficient space on your device?

-- Check if you have enough free memory on your device as listed in the steps above.
+- Confirm you have enough free memory on your device as listed in the steps above.

-- Follow steps on Google's support center for additional information.
+- Check Google's support center for additional information.

 - Check Google's support center for additional information.
 You can also contact Google Support regarding this.